bisterix-studio/parley/docs/latest/reference/parley-settings.md

 Default: `res://facts/fact_store.tres`

-## Character Store Path
+### Character Store Path

-This defines the path to the Character Store resource that is used to store characters.
-The resource extend resource type: `ParleyCharacterStore`.
+Defines the path to the Character Store resource that is used to store characters.
+The resource extends resource type: `ParleyCharacterStore`.

 > [warn]: This path must be valid in order for Parley to function properly.